kimanikevin254/rapyd-guaranteed-refund-system/README.md

 This repository has 2 branches:

 1. `starter-template`: Contains the code that you can use as a starter template to follow along with the guide.
 Has a basic authentication system set up to allow users to log in and sign up.
-2. `full-code`: Contains the full code project.
+2. `full-project-code`: Contains the full code project.